-This document complements the Genode Foundations book with low-level hardwarerelated topics.
+This document complements the Genode Foundations book with low-level hardware-related topics.
 It is primarily intended for integrators and developers of device drivers.
 Before studying the Genode Platforms material, it is highly recommended to give the Genode Foundations book a read.
 The book can be downloaded at https://genode.org.

-In this first edition, the document features a practical guide for the steps needed to bring Genode to a new ARM SoC.
-The content is based on the ongoing Pine Fun article series at https://genodians.org.
+The document features a practical guide for the steps needed to bring Genode to a new ARM SoC.
+The content is based on the ongoing Pine Fun article series at Genodians.org1.
 Note that the document is not set in stone.
 We plan to continuously extend it with further practical topics as we go.